A Style Guide for Students Writing Papers and Reports

 Don't introduce acronyms in headings!
 If a term for which you want to use an acronym appears first in a heading, define the acronym on the next appearance (the first one in paragraph mode).
 Also, don't introduce an acronym which is then not used for a long time.
 In such a case it is also better to defer the introduction of the acronym.

-It sometimes happens that an acronym is introduced and used more-or-less heavily in an early part of a thesis or paper, is then not used for a long time, until it is used again towards the end.
-In such a case, remember that the reader may not read the whole thesis or paper in one go, and may have forgotten what the acronym stands for.
+It sometimes happens that an acronym is introduced and used more-or-less heavily in an early part of a thesis or paper, is then not used for a long time, until it is used again much later.
+Remember that the reader may not read the whole thesis or paper in one go, and may have forgotten what the acronym stands for.
 In such a case (at least if it's an acronym that isn't widely used) it's better to re-state the definition when the term starts appearing again.
 A very gentle way to remind the reader of the meaning of an acronym is to use it just after its expanded form in a way that makes its meaning obvious.
 Example: In this paper we only consider the priority-inheritance protocol.
 We chose PIP because....
 This is obviously only acceptable if the acronym has been introduced before.
 Basic rule: Be nice to the reader!

 Acronyms are normally all upper case, however, in our discipline mixed case acronyms have become very common (e.g., QoS for quality of service).
 They should still start with a capital letter.
 Acronyms are almost never all lower case.
 The one exception is units of measurement (e.g. loc for lines of code, although journals would normally use LOC for this).
 If you find an all-capital acronym too imposing consider using SMALLCAPS.
 However, remember to be consistent: if you decide to use a special font for something like a specific acronym, make sure you always use the same font for the thing.
 Also, don't go overboard with fonts, kindergarten documents are hard to read.

 What's the plural of CPU?
 CPUs or CPU's?
-If you look at journals employing professional typesetters you'll find that the answer is clear: CPUs is a plural while CPU's indicates a possession or attribution.
+The answer is clear (notwithstanding many people getting it wrong): CPUs is a plural while CPU's indicates a possession or attribution.
 Example: Of the system's two CPUs, only one was operational.
 The second CPU's power supply had been disconnected.

 A special case of this is acronyms ending in s, e.g. OS.
-I have found a (seemingly authoritative) reference which claims that in this case you need an apostrophe, but Peters has no such special rule.
+I have found a (seemingly authoritative) reference which claims that in this case you need an apostrophe, but Peters has no such special rule, and I really don't see why there should be one.
 I strongly recommend OSes over OS's for the plural, in order to clearly distinguish it from the possessive case.
-Note that UNIX is traditionally pluralised as UNIXen, like oxen, but I think that's tradition rather than a grammatical rule.
+Note that UNIX is traditionally pluralised as UNIXen, like oxen, but I think that's tradition rather than a grammatical rule, and the usage UNIXes is at least as common.

 In rare cases using no apostrophe for the plural might create confusions with mixed-case acronyms.
 In that case use an apostrophe if you really think that it improves clarity.